 - Key Oracle Fusion Middleware Concepts

 - Oracle Fusion Middleware Deployment Topology

 - Oracle Fusion Middleware Environment

 - What Is an Oracle WebLogic Server Domain?

 - What Is an Oracle Instance?

 - What Is a Middleware Home?

 - What Is a WebLogic Server Home?

-- What Is an Oracle Home?
+- What Is an Oracle Home and the Oracle Common Home?

+- What Is the Oracle Metadata Repository?

+- What is a Farm?

 - Oracle Fusion Middleware Directory Structure and Concepts

-- What is a Farm?